 CLICK HERE to make payments online via PayPal for insurance co-payments and private pay sessions (supervision, counseling and coaching).

 Kelisa Volson is a graduate of Louisiana Tech University where she earned both her Bachelor of Arts degree in Psychology (Cum laude honors) and Master of Arts degree in General Counseling and Guidance.
-She is a Licensed Professional Counselor and Certified Professional Counselor Supervisor for the state of GA .
-She is also an international Anger Management Specialist.
-She has over 10 years of extensive experience in the field of mental health.
-She has expertise providing group and individual therapy while working with both children and adults from varying ages and backgrounds.
+She is a Licensed Professional Counselor for the states of Georgia, Louisiana and registered as a telehealth (online counseling) provider for Florida.
+She is a Certified Professional Counselor Supervisor for the state of GA and an International Anger Management Specialist.
+She has over 12 years of extensive experience in the field of mental health.
+She has expertise in providing group and individual therapy while working with both children and adults from varying ages and backgrounds.
 She also has provided supervision both on job sites and individually for interns and colleagues.
-She has worked with agencies that provide supportive housing, community counseling, outpatient services for adults with severe and chronic mental illness, tele-mental health and those that provide assessment for schools, disability and Social Security benefits.
+She has worked with agencies that provide supportive housing, community counseling, outpatient services for adults with severe and chronic mental illness, telemental health, and those that provide assessment for schools, disability, and Social Security benefits.
 Her passion is educating, motivating and inspiring change in the lives of others especially those impacted by ASD (Autism Spectrum Disorders).